sami-hssn/yatzy/README.md

 ### Scoreboard Integration
 When a game starts, the two players can play endlessly.
 Whenever a player wins a round, a point is added to their score.
-Once the players wish to stop playing, they can hit "Finish" and the player with the most wins has their score saved to the scoreboard.
+Once the players wish to stop playing, they can hit "Finish" and the player with the most wins has their score saved on the scoreboard.

 The scoreboard is stored in a JSON file.
 This leaderboard tracks the top 10 winning scores currently saved.
 The scoreboard is updated after a session is completed.
 When a new score kicks a player off the leaderboard, the lower score gets removed from the JSON file and the higher score gets placed in the right spot.